Arthur's Pass National Park: Park establishment

+Park rangers

 The first park ranger at Arthur's Pass National Park was Charles Edward Warden, who was appointed in 1929 on the establishment of the park and served until November 1937.
 Warden lived in a cottage at 'Tin Town' inside the park and was paid an honorarium for his work, which included marking and maintaining tracks, public relations and advice to visitors about the park, and trying to stop tourists from destroying or removing plants.
 In 1942, Warden was appointed to the Arthur's Pass National Park Board of Control.
 The first full-time ranger at the park, Martin Burke, was employed in 1938.

 Ray Cleland, ranger from 1950 to 1958, made many improvements in the park.
 He established a museum, oversaw building of a park ranger's house and workshop, and helped establish a 48-bunk youth hostel and a chapel.
 Walking tracks for less-fit visitors were created along with camping and picnic sites and more information signs.
 Cleland attempted to control plant and animal pests and had to deal with "boisterous" visitors on excursion trains.
 Cleland is remembered in the name of a street (Cleland Place) in Arthur's Pass village.